khuang28jhu/bs3/README.md

                      are often seeds matching to multiple locations in the genomes.
 Sorting throught all the putative hits is a time-consuming process.
 This option sets a threshold on the number of locations that a seed can match to.
-Seeds matching to locations more than this number are ignored during the alignment step.
+Seeds matching to locations more than this number are ignored during the alignment.

 Methylation Rate Statistics Display Option:

 --qcf=QC_F           Supply the length of the raw bisulfite reads to plot a quality control plot.
 A
-                     quality control plot tabulates the average rate of mismatches of each position on a raw read.
+                     quality control plot tabulates the average rate of mismatche at each position on a raw read.
 ```
 **Output:**